Eddystone, Pennsylvania: History

 The borough of Eddystone was formed around the Eddystone Print Works.
 William Simpson & Sons established the Eddystone Print Works on the land that is now Eddystone in October 1873, after the land on which their previous factory had operated was condemned to make way for Fairmount Park.

 Eddystone Borough was incorporated on December 7, 1888.
 Eddystone's petition for incorporation was challenged in court on several grounds, including that "the finances of the township of Ridley and of the Ridley school district will be diminished by the creation of this borough."
 On December 3, 1888, the Delaware County Court of Common Pleas issued an opinion rejecting these claims, noting that while Ridley's "revenues...will be diminished, so will its burdens."

 On April 10, 1917, an explosion at the Eddystone Ammunition Corporation near Chester resulted in the deaths of 133 workers, mostly women.

 Education

 Children in Eddystone attend school at the Eddystone Elementary School on 9th Street.
 The elementary school is located on the site of the old Eddystone High School, which burned down in 1960.
-After children pass the 5th grade, they move onto Ridley Middle School, a part of the Ridley School District.
+The students were accommodated by Eddystone United Methodist Church during that time and many of today’s senior citizens remember the church as their school.
+After children pass the fifth grade, they move onto Ridley Middle School, a part of the Ridley School District.